nf-core/sarek/docs/usage.md

 If you are interested in any of the other tests that are run on every code change or would like to run them yourself, you can take a look at `tests/<filename>.yml`.
 For each entry the respective nextflow command run and the expected output is specified.

+### How can the different steps be used

+Sarek can be started at different points in the analysis by setting the parameter `--step`.
+Once started at a certain point, the pipeline runs through all the following steps without additional intervention.
+For example when starting from `--step mapping` (set by default) and `--tools strelka,vep`, the input reads will be aligned, duplicate marked, recalibrated, variant called with Strelka, and finally VEP will annotae the called variants.

 ### Which variant calling tool is implemented for which data type?

 This list is by no means exhaustive and it will depend on the specific analysis you would like to run.
 This is a suggestion based on the individual docs of the tools specifically for human genomes and a garden-variety sequencing run as well as what has been added to the pipeline.